turingschool/career-development-curriculum/module_three/m3_repeat_plan.md

    * Other: propose another professional development action step that you will take during your repeat module

 ### Outline of Your PD & Gear Up Plan:
-**Directions:** Write your answers to the questions below in a secret gist that you'll submit to Allison.
+**Directions:** Write your answers to the questions below in a secret gist that you'll send to Allison in a DM.

 * Do you want to participate in Job Shadowing this module?